yalicee/march-23-be-rated-restaurants/README.md

 1. Build up SQL schemas to create the tables for your database.
 2. Learn more about queries written in SQL.
-3. Make post requests and validate you data before it fails your schema.
+3. Make post requests and validate your data before it fails your schema.
 4. Solidify your knowledge of building and writing tests for APIs.
 5. Learn how to manage SQL migrations as we cannot just DROP the database when we need to alter it!

 ### Steps
-1. Database schemas to create the tables we will need
+1. We will need database schemas to create the tables
 2. A SEED file to put some development data into your database
 3. Router for the API
-4. Controllers for each route.
+4. Controllers for each route
 5. Write a Query for each data set you will require.
 We would usually export this from a `lib` directory in a `queries.js` file
 6. Connect to your database with the pg-promise library
 7. Return or insert/update the data required for each route as described below.